mimeyy/dylansbang/README.md

 • Indian Trading Post is freely accessible.

-• FG bad board removal: Removed unfair boards from FG.
+• FG bad board removal: Removed unbalanced boards from FG.

 • Bonus points in competitive matches are halved (10 --> 5)

-• Added card packs for Reinforcements in FT and Forgiven in ITP; lowered price of 13 and 52 card packs to keep them worth buying.
+• Added some card packs to the general store; lowered price of 13 and 52 card packs to keep them worth buying.

 ## Amendments